openalea/openalea.rtfd.io/doc/development/guidelines.md

 |            └──data_fileC.csv      ┘
 ```

-MANIFEST.in should declare what files sould be included.
+MANIFEST.in should declare what files are to be included.
 It could be as simple and generic as :

 ```bash
 recursive-include src/openalea/pkg_name/data *
 ```

-Using this layout, no further modification should be brought to if you are using a toml file (include-package-data and find namespace are both set to true by default).
-If you are using a setup.py file, you should manualy set these two options to true.
+Using this layout, no further modification should be brought to your layout, provided you are using a toml file.
+If you are using a setup.py file, you should manualy set include-package-data option to true and use find_namespace_package to scan src.

 You can then access data using importlib.ressources.
 It is currently recommended to use `importlib_resources` backport module for Python 3.7 and above, as importlib.resources only works for python 3.10 and above.
 The only diffference is to replace the underscore by a point in the following examples.: